 Your privacy is critically important to us.

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.
-9to5Linux does NOT collect, store or share your Personal Information to third parties.
+When visiting our website, it’s very important to remember that 9to5Linux.com does NOT collect, store or share your Personal Information to third parties.

 Links To External Sites